TgZ39/nadeo-api/README.md

 ---
 This library provides an interface (or whatever you want to call it) for working with the [Nadeo API](https://webservices.openplanet.dev/).
 It handles **authentication** automatically but API requests have to be build up manually by the user.

-⚠️ This project is in early development ⚠️

 Installation
 ---